JaneJeon/self-hosted/config/vault/README.md

 So the _backup encryption key_ should NOT be stored in Vault (even indirectly).
 What about others?

 Is it safe to store the master unseal key in the password manager?

+Are all the concerns gone if we don't encrypt our backups?
+I think so, because as long as we can restore the DB (but wait, how will we login)

+Conclusion: you need to store the "master" key that controls the infrastructure (e.g. backups, secrets management) OFF the system, hence the need for something like AWS Secrets Management.
+But Vultr doesn't have such a thing.

+So the only remedies are to either go for a high availability Vault setup to make sure it doesn't fail, OR, keep a copy in your head or something.

+Solution: rely on bitwarden local apps retaining their local secret values